lumbar527/endless-sky/README.md

 ## Licensing

 Endless Sky is a free, open source game.
 The [source code](https://github.com/endless-sky/endless-sky/) is available under the GPL v3 license, and all the artwork is either public domain or released under a variety of Creative Commons (and similarly permissive) licenses.
 (To determine the copyright status of any of the artwork, consult the [copyright file](https://github.com/endless-sky/endless-sky/blob/master/copyright).)

+## Why this is here?
+This is outdated, but there are some things that I (or someone else) would like to be able to access.